timhaintz/timhaintz.github.io/_drafts/draft-post.md

 $cred = Get-Credential
 ```

-The results of the script are shown below.
+The results of the script is shown below.

 ### Results
 ```PowerShell